NAD IV Therapy: What Is This Trendy New Treatment & Is It Safe?

 What is IV NAD+ therapy?

 During IV NAD+ therapy, NAD+ is administered through a vein (intravenously) in a standard saline solution.
 NAD+ is a coenzyme found in all cells of the body and is involved in a number of functions, including the production of energy in the mitochondria, DNA repair, cell survival, and metabolism.
 Research suggests that supporting NAD+ may be beneficial for those whose NAD+ levels are declining, a natural part of the aging process.
-NAD+ levels can also decline through things like oxidative stress and high-fat, high-sugar diets.
+NAD+ levels can also decline through things like oxidative stress and high-fat, high-sugar diets1.

 It is not the only way to support NAD+ levels in the body, of course.
-It is also possible to increase NAD+ levels through oral supplementation of one of its precursors, such as niacin (vitamin B3), nicotinamide, and nicotinamide riboside (NR), the last option being a direct precursor, and has been shown to be the most effective at supporting your natural levels of NAD+.
+It is also possible to increase NAD+ levels through oral supplementation of one of its precursors, such as niacin (vitamin B3), nicotinamide, and nicotinamide riboside (NR), the last option being a direct precursor2, and has been shown to be the most effective at supporting your natural levels of NAD+.
 You can also support natural levels of NAD+ by lifestyle choices, such as regular HIIT workouts and caloric restriction and fasting diets.

 Is IV NAD+ therapy safe?